vishakhanm/LLM_Based_Sentiment_Analyzer/README.md

 2. **Fine-tuned Model**
    A DistilBERT model fine-tuned on the **GoEmotions** dataset, with a custom aggregation scheme to map multi-label emotion predictions to a single severity score.

-The Streamlit app provides a simple interface to compare these approaches interactively.

----

 ## 🧠 Models Used